-I live in the Westshore community with my wife and three young children, the eldest having started Westshore School this year.
+I live in the Westshore community with my wife and three young children, the eldest having started Westshore School last year.

 I am a builder by trade and have been self employed for the past 12 years.
 I enjoy the flexibility and challenges of managing my own business.

 Our family is part of the Tri Hawkes Bay club and I enjoy running, swimming, biking and coffee with fellow club members.

 As a family we like to spend time in the outdoors at the beach, parks and pathways in our area.

 I look forward to meeting other kids, their parents, and getting involved in the school community.

 Keith Price brings his life experience as a former police officer, sportsman and hospitality business owner to the table at Napier City Council.

 And he has a long list of hopes for the city.

 I am passionate about Napier and have enjoyed being involved in ensuring effective growth and maintenance of our city.
 I believe that our city is the best, but it can always be better.

 "I'd love to see everybody living in a house and our motels empty so tourism can come here," Price said.